grafana/grafana/contribute/style-guides/themes.md

 ### Test components that use ThemeContext

-When implementing snapshot tests of components that use theme (i.e. component that uses `withTheme` HOC), the snapshot will contain the entire theme object.
-This makes working with such snapshot hard as any change to the theme will result in the snapshot being outdated.
+When implementing snapshot tests for components that use the `withTheme` HOC, the snapshot will contain the entire theme object.
+Any change to the theme renders the snapshot outdated.

 To make your snapshot theme independent, use the `mockThemeContext` helper function: